SFPC-Projects/imperfect-pictures/README.md

-# Imperfect Pictures — Class Anthology
+# Imperfect Pictures Class Archive

-A digital art class archive.
+An archive for projects from the SFPC class Imperfect Pictures.